How to Lead Without Burning Out

 The Signs You’re Leading in an Unsustainable Way

-You start resenting the people you lead or the work you used to love.
+You resent those you lead or the work you once loved.

 How to Shift from Burnout to Sustainable Leadership